maingocthanhtan96/larajs-docs/docs/packages/larajs-query.md

 | `simple`      | `?pagination[type]=simple&pagination[limit]=25&pagination[page]=1`                            |
 | `cursor`      | `?pagination[type]=cursor&pagination[cursor]=eyJpZCI6MTUsIl9wb2ludHNUb05leHRJdGVtcyI6dHJ1ZX0` |

-## Allow Query
+## 🔓 Allow Query

-By default, all fields are available for querying.
-However, you can configure the system to exclude certain fields as needed.
+By default, all fields in a model are available for querying.
+However, you can configure the system to exclude certain fields as necessary by overriding the `allowQueryParsers` method in your models.

 ```php
 <?php